Technology for good

 Data taken from the State of California DOJ

-To disrupt all forms of trafficking, through a focused approached on human trafficking, using state of the art technology and training that enhances the capabilities of law enforcement, non-profits, other government agencies, and the private sector to locate victims, prosecute perpetrators, and measurably decrease human trafficking in the State of California.
+To disrupt all forms of trafficking, through a focused approach on human trafficking, using state of the art technology and training that enhances the capabilities of law enforcement, non-profits, other government agencies, and the private sector to locate victims, prosecute perpetrators, and measurably decrease human trafficking in the State of California.
 Leveraging the expertise and resources of the Academic sector, including students, in the creation of robust solutions to combat this issue.

 The Trafficking Investigations Hub (TIH) is uniquely positioned to assess this issue and threat in its true form as well as provide the necessary and cutting-edge tools, education, and training to combat this global and local issue in a myriad of ways.
 The TIH is an extension of the California Cybersecurity Institute (CCI) and Global Emancipation Network (GEN); and in partnership with various anti-human trafficking non-profits, is focused on combating all forms of trafficking through the development of technological tools to help identify, disrupt, and analyze trafficking patterns.
 The TIH also performs research to address new trafficking trends as well as delivers cutting-edge and relevant training to those in the anti-human trafficking community.